VS-CDR/VS-CDR/README.md

 - 👋 Hi, I’m @VladShubin
-- 👀 I’m interested in algorithms, football, AI
+- 👀 I’m interested in A&DS, DataScience, football
-- 🌱 I’m currently learning to program in C++ and analyze big data using python.
+- 🌱 I'm currently learning to program in Go and solve ML problems.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me in telegram(@shubin2k4), discord(VS#5769).
+- 📫 How to reach me in telegram(@VScdr), discord(vs_coder).
 - Look on my GitLab: https://gitlab.com/VladShubin2k4
 <!---
 VladShubin2k4/VladShubin2k4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.